-At the very top of the funnel is brand awareness.
-This is where a brand first catches potential consumers’ attention.
-In this stage, the consumer learns about the existing solution, product or service.
-The type of content people are looking to consume in the awareness stage includes: answers, resources, blogs, educational content, research data, opinions and insight.
+At the very top of the funnel is brand awareness, where a brand first catches potential consumers’ attention.
+In this stage, the consumer learns about the existing solution, product, or service.
+The type of content people are looking to consume in the awareness stage includes answers, resources, blogs, educational content, research data, opinions, and insight.

 Virtually every social network is another opportunity to get a brand’s content in front of new eyes.
 We recommend utilizing brand awareness ads on Facebook to reach your ideal target audience.
 This stage can be measured through impressions and reach.